the-technat/the-technat/content/posts/remote-coding.md

 ##### What will happen?

 Caddy will now automatically request a TLS certificate for the domain you defined and configure it.
-To do so caddy listens on the specified IPv6 address which is configured on my host and allowed on the firewall (ufw as well as my router in front).
-If you have a public-ip and do port-forwarding, just remove the bind-address to listen on all interfaces and IPs.
+This will only work if you set DNS records, if not do so now.
+In my config Caddy listens on the specified IPv6 address which is configured on my host and allowed on the firewall of my router (and in ufw of course).
+This is because I'm lazy and didn't wanted to setup DynDNS nor port-forwarding.
+If you want your code-server to be IPv4 capable you probably want to port-forward from your router to the server and setup a DynDNS record for the public IP of your router.
+Or you might also have a public static IP assigned to your server already to use.
+In any way remove the `bind` directive for Caddy to listen on all interfaces.

-Of course for this to work the main and all the subdomains must resolve to the public IP.

-Please note: My box still has a private IPv4 address to reach IPv4 only endpoints (like Github).
-It's just that the exposing is done on IPv6 only to avoud the cost for a static IPv4 address that would be port-forwarded to my machine.
+Please note: My box still has a private IPv4 address to reach IPv4 only endpoints (like Github which currently doesn't support IPv6).

 ##### Why subdomains?

 Because of [accessing web-services exposed via code-server](https://coder.com/docs/code-server/latest/guide#accessing-web-services).
 It's an easy way to reach a local development services from the internet.
 With the tailscale variant above that will work too, but on sub-paths which is sometimes not desired.

-You could also do this with one wildcard DNS entry, but then you have to configure a DNS-01 challenge for caddy which requires more effort and credentials.
+You could also do this with one wildcard DNS entry instead of defining all the domains seperately, but then you have to configure a DNS-01 challenge for Caddy which requires more effort and credentials (because wildcards can only be obtained using DNS-01 from Let's Encrypt).

-If you have configured the subdomains, also add the domain in `.config/code-server/config.yaml` (this helps code-server automatically show you the full URL with one click):
+One last thing to do in this matter is to also add the domain in `.config/code-server/config.yaml`.
+This is required for code-server to forward the request to your local process properly:

 ```
 sed -ei 's/^proxy-domain:.*/proxy-domain: technat.dev/g' ~/.config/code-server/config.yaml